 Adventure by Adidas

 Adidas is a brand that is closely associated with sports like soccer, basketball, tennis, or running.
-But over the past few years, the company has been quietly building an outstanding outdoor brand as well.
+But for nearly a decade the company has been quietly building an outstanding outdoor brand as well.
 The outdoor and adventure travel gear that make up this line feature a number of excellent products for hiking, backpacking, and trail running.
 Much of that gear features innovative designs, advanced technical materials, and well thought out features that help make it versatile enough for use while traveling too.

-The Wandertag jacket falls squarely into that category, giving adventure travelers an extra layer that will keep them warm and dry in a variety of climates.
+The Wandertag Jacket definitely falls squarely into that category, giving adventure travelers an extra layer that will keep them warm and dry in a variety of climates.

 Made from a proprietary material called Climaproof, the Wandertag is built to perform well in inclement weather.
 Those fabrics were designed by Adidas to both repel moisture, and breathe efficiently, venting out warm air, while keeping the body from getting too hot or too cool depending on the conditions.
 The Climaproof fabrics are put to good use in this jacket, and as a result, it is very comfortable to wear on active excursions when cool temperatures, wind, rain, or light snow are in the forecast.